Enhancing Computational Fluid Dynamics with Machine Learning: Developing reduced-order models

 The modeling approaches above may be combined with a deep autoencoder to uncover a low-dimensional latent space, as in the SINDy-autoencoder~\cite{Champion2019pnas}.
 DMD has also been extended to nonlinear coordinate embeddings through the use of deep-autoencoder networks~\cite{Yeung2017arxiv,Takeishi2017nips,Lusch2018natcomm,Mardt2018natcomm,Otto2019siads}.
 In all of these architectures, there is a tremendous opportunity to embed partial knowledge of the physics, such as conservation laws~\cite{Loiseau2017jfm}, symmetries~\cite{guan2020sparse}, and invariances~\cite{wang2020incorporating,wang2020towards,frezat2021physical}.
 It may also be possible to directly impose stability in the learning pipeline~\cite{Loiseau2017jfm,erichson2019physics,kaptanoglu2021promoting}.

-There are a number of challenges and opportunities that face the integration of machine learning with reduced-order modeling.
-Machine learning provides improved pattern extraction over traditional techniques, and it also may be able to compensate for basis imperfections in ways that classical Galerkin projection cannot.
 The ultimate goal for machine-learning ROMs is to develop models that have improved accuracy and efficiency, better generalizability to new initial and boundary conditions, flow configurations, varying parameters, as well as improved model interpretability, ideally with less intrusive methods and less data.
 Enforcing partially-known physics, such as symmetries and other invariances, along with sparsity, is expected to be critical in these efforts.
 It is also important to continue integrating these efforts with the downstream applications of control and optimization.
-Finally, many applications of fluid dynamics are involve safety-critical systems, and therefore certifiable models are essential.
+Finally, many applications of fluid dynamics involve safety-critical systems, and therefore certifiable models are essential.